 The Short-Term Bonus or annual bonus is expressed as a bonus target, which is a percentage of the Annual Base Salary.
-The objectives to be reached are set at the beginning of each year; they include collective as well as individual objectives.
+The objectives to be reached are set at the beginning of each year; they include collective as well as individual objectives and reflect the Company's strategy.
 Collective objectives are Nestlé Group operational objectives such as organic growth, real internal growth (RIG), EBIT performance, a certain level of capital expenditure and others.
 Individual objectives are determined by the CEO for each member of the Executive Board.
 In case an executive reaches all objectives in full, the bonus payout will correspond to the targeted level.
 If one or more objectives are not reached, the bonus is reduced.
+Accordingly, payment reflects the achievement of targets.

-For the CEO, 100% of the target is made up by Nestlé Group objectives.
+For the CEO, 100% of the target is made up by Nestlé Group objectives as described above.
 For the other members of the Executive Board, 30% of the target is allocated to Nestlé Group objectives and 70% is determined on the basis of individual or other collective objectives (e.g. objectives of the Zone, Globally Managed Business or Function).
+For competitive reasons Nestlé does not further specify the details of its quantitative objectives.